AaronFive/paramatch/README.md

 * `string_2`: second input string of the parameterized matching under edit distance problem

 Output: edit distance between the two strings, in the context of parameterized matching

+###`main`
+Executing the main function launches the comparison on all pairs of plays and logs the results in Resultats FPT/FPT_comparisons{chosen timeout}.csv
+Timeout can be modified and input corpus can be modified.